 ʻŌlelo noʻeau are traditional proverbs or wise sayings of the Hawaiian people.
 These proverbs are known for being preserved and handed down from generation to generation through stories.
 These proverbs are incredibly important in the Native Hawaiian culture and are often used when we need guidance, reassurance and when we want to feel connected to our culture and our kupuna.
 Today, ʻŌlelo noʻeau can be used as mottos for organizations, classroom and even as a personal motto.

 Often times, each ʻŌlelo noʻeau will have two translations, the literally translation and the metaphorical meaning.
-Here are a few ʻŌlelo noʻeau to help motivate and inspire you this holiday season!
+Here are a few ʻŌlelo noʻeau to help motivate and inspire you!

 Proverb: ‘U‘uku ka hana, ‘u‘uku ka loa‘a.